gmr/helper/README.md

 for your controller.
 For example if your Controller instance is named MyController, make sure there is a MyController logger in the logging configuration.

+In addition, by default clihelper will write any unhandled exceptions to a file in /tmp/clihelper-exceptions.log.
+You can change the path by altering clihelper.EXCEPTION_LOG or turn this behavior off with clihelper.WRITE_EXCEPTION_LOG = False.

 ## Requirements

- - logutils
+ - logutils (Python 2.6)
  - python-daemon
  - pyyaml

 ## License

-Copyright (c) 2012, MeetMe
+Copyright (c) 2012-2013, MeetMe
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,